seanlin97/IBM-Applied-Data-Science-Capstone/README.md

 # Applied Data Science Capstone
 The final assignment of Applied Data Science Capstone in IBM Data Science Professional Certificate.
-The final report can be found above as a pdf file and will be presented below.
+The final report can be found above as a pdf file and part of it will be presented below.

 ## Review criteria